 Only recently, within my lifetime, has modern travel evened out that gradient, and trivialized the crossing of the Sahara to enable the ideas of Africa to seep northward and begin to patina the paler surfaces of much of the outside world.

-But as is mostly the case in the aftermath of unwanted subjugation, the progeny from the rape that often lurks in its shadows, do not care about their origins, they will thrive, as long as they have a loving caring mother.
+But as is mostly the case in the aftermath of unwanted subjugation, the progeny from the rape do not care about their origins.
+They will thrive, as long as they have a loving caring mother.